 Pet-friendly lodging pilot program

-Pets are allowed in non-designated bathing beach areas within Michigan state parks and recreation areas.
-Pets must be under the immediate control of their owner and on a six-foot leash.
-Here are a few featured pet-friendly shorelines:
+Pets are allowed in non-designated bathing beach areas within our state parks and recreation areas.
+The following parks have sections of pet friendly shorelines:

 - Brighton Recreation Area - pet-friendly section of shoreline available on Chilson Pond